Landlord Guides · Last updated 2 June 2026

 Are there any property taxes beyond income tax?

-Yes.
 Property owners pay annual rates to the Gibraltar Government.
-These are relatively modest compared to UK council tax.
-Community charges for apartment buildings are also common but are a private cost, not a government tax.
+These are relatively modest compared with UK council tax levels.
+Community service charges for apartment buildings are also common but are a private cost rather than a government levy.
+Gibraltar has no VAT or GST.

 This article is for informational purposes only and does not constitute legal, tax, or financial advice.
 Always consult a qualified professional for your specific situation.